pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Many Fonts agree Full-Block means paint the full horizontal width, but lots of Terminal Fonts disagree over how much of the vertical height to paint over.
-I've not yet found a Font that says Full-Block should paint the full vertical height, but that works that way by default at replIt·Com
+I've not yet found a Font that says Full-Block should paint the full vertical height, except the default Font at replIt does paint the full vertical height

 As for me, as you can see in my screenshots, lately mostly I test Screens of
 101 Columns and 42 Rows of Andale Mono 18
 in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15

-I think most of you are working inside your gMail gCloud gShell.
+I'd guess most of you are working inside a free gShell.
-I've also seen the free tier of replIt work.
+I've also seen free replIt Shells work.
-I haven't tested macOS Ghostty, nor macOS iTerm2 either
+I haven't tested macOS Ghostty, nor macOS iTerm2 either, nor any of the Terminal Apps of Linux and Windows

 I'd love to see screenshots or video of how well the Turtle Logos work for you, on the Terminals you choose to test.